Sharing Agreements - NHSCFS Scotland

 3. copy, adapt, duplicate or otherwise reproduce the information save as provided in this Agreement.

-If there is a need for the Parties to disclose or supply information to other law enforcement agencies, government departments and agencies, or any specified external body for the purposes of counter fraud activities, full records will be kept of when and what information is disclosed or supplied to external bodies
+If there is a need for the Parties to disclose or supply information to other law enforcement agencies, government departments and agencies, or any specified external body for the purposes of counter fraud activities, full records will be kept of when and what information is disclosed or supplied to the external bodies

 Lawful use of information